Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 - The pub user, who is the user participating in the quiz.
 They will be able to access the quiz via a smart device through their own internet or Wi-Fi of the premises if they have it.
 They will be given a 'Room Number' that they must enter along with their username when they join the quiz.
 They will be given the Room ID by the facilitator.
 The instructions will need to be clear.

 - The facilitator, who is the person who will be facilitating the event.
 They will need to ensure everyone has the correct Room Code, and they need only advise the participants to begin at an allotted time.
-Once all participants have completed the quiz, the facilitator will be able to view the Hallf of Fame, which will be grouped and easy to identify a clear winner.
+Once all participants have completed the quiz, the facilitator will be able to view the Hall of Fame, which will be grouped and easy to identify a clear winner.
+The facilitator will need to chose a room code, which can be any number, and then make people aware of it.

 ### User Goals
 The pub user: